Delwar Hossain (Faridpur politician)

 Delwar Hossain (c.
-1934–24 July 2020) is a Bangladesh Awami League politician and the former Member of Parliament of Faridpur-4.
+1934–24 July 2020) was a Bangladesh Awami League politician and a former member of parliament for Faridpur-4.

 Career

 Delwar Hossain was a freedom fighter.
 He was elected to parliament from Faridpur-4 as a Bangladesh Awami League candidate in 1973.

 He was the principal of Faridpur Yasin College, Madhukhali Government Ain Uddin College, Kaderdi Degree College, Boalmari College and the headmaster of Boalmari George Academy.

 Death

 Hossain died on 24 July 2020.